 And who doesn’t love a good side by side comparison:

-The are only a few things I didn’t get to check off the list – Painting the IKEA Expedit and making some DIY shelves.
-Thanks Flu Virus 2018 that struck our house this past week.
+There are only a few things I didn’t get to check off the list – Painting the IKEA Expedit and making some DIY shelves.
+Thanks, Flu Virus 2018 that struck our house this past week.
 But you know what, I’ll take snuggling my little tiny girl over a DIY project any day.
 And one thing I’ve been really working on this year is accepting when something is good enough.
 My kids have already used this room and they love it which makes it a winner for me!

 And here’s the absolute best part: After selling stuff that we didn’t need in this room (two bookshelves and the table and chairs), using up paint we had sitting in the craft cabinet or the garage, and using decor items from around the house, I spent a whopping $5!
 Yep – 5 bucks on a playroom makeover!
 And all of that $5 was at the Dollar Tree on 3 of those metal pails that are holding markers and two big red plastic bins that are in the Ikea shelves.

-- $65 – Desk: trestles $20, wood $40, hardware $5, stain – free, already had, wood filler – free, already on hand
+- $65 – Desk: trestles $20, wood $40, hardware $5, stain-free, already had, wood filler-free, already on hand

 - $20 – I had to buy a new paint roller because we either trashed or lost our old one and I really didn’t want to brush these walls, also bought some new large paint trays.

-- $0 – Chairs: free from online yard sale, paint – used old paint we already had – I brushed the blue ones and sprayed the red one with gloss red
+- $0 – Chairs: free from an online yard sale, paint – used old paint we already had – I brushed the blue ones and sprayed the red one with gloss red

 - $0 – Craft Cabinet: used paint I bought months ago for $12 – I didn’t count it in the budget since I didn’t buy it specifically for this challenge